NathanWelsh/NathanWelsh/README.md

 Web Developer
 -------------

-I'm a WordPress Developer with one year of experience creating websites for local service companies.
+I'm a WordPress | React Developer with one year of experience creating websites for local service companies.
 My skills include proficiency in WordPress, Divi, React, and other relevant technologies.
 I have experience in integrating various API's, push notifications and analytics

 *   🌍  I'm based in Estero, Florida
 *   🖥️  See my portfolio at [nathanwwelsh.com](http://nathanwwelsh.com)